mintme-com/pool/README.md

 * If `poolFeeAddress` is not specified all pool profit will remain on coinbase address.
 If it specified, make sure to periodically send some dust back required for payments.

 ### Credits
-Ported to Webchain by Webchain project.
+Ported to MintMe.com Coin by MintMe.com Coin project.
 Licensed under GPLv3.
 Ported to Ethereum Classic by LeChuckDE, Licensed under GPLv3.
 Made by sammy007.
 Licensed under GPLv3.